MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/azure-billing-entra-tenant.md

 ---
 title: Azure Billing and Microsoft Entra Tenants for HPC
 description: Learn about Azure billing and Microsoft Entra tenants for HPC.
+Get links to guidance on the cloud adoption journey for HPC.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual